orbcoding/orb/README.md

     - Flag and block args are optional unless set `Required: true`
  - `In:` specifies a list of accepted values.
  - `Default:` specifies a default value.
 Also has nested options:
-   - `FirstPresent:` Evaluates to first present variable or string.
+   - `IfPresent:` Evaluates to first present variable or string.
    - `Help:` Help text for documentation.
  - `Catch:` Allows argument to assign undeclared special arguments, preventing orb from raising undeclared argument error.
 Available values: `any flag block dash`.